-Charles Townes as Vice President of the Institute of Defense Analyses (on leave from his position as Professor of Physics at Columbia University), was key in creating the JASON group of consultants, attached at first to IDA and then administratively housed at SRI International and now the MITRE Corporation.
-Initially in large part physicists with a sprinkling of chemists and mathematicians, JASON is now about 60 scientists and works at a seven-week intensive Summer Study in La Jolla, CA, supplemented by a 10-day Winter Study there and a Spring and Fall three-day session in Washington, DC, two days of which are devoted to classified and unclassified talks to JASON and to many of the sponsoring agencies.
+Charles H. Townes as Vice President of the Institute of Defense Analyses (on leave from his position as Professor of Physics at Columbia University), was key in creating the JASON group of consultants, attached at first to IDA and then administratively housed at SRI International and now the MITRE Corporation.
+Initially in large part physicists with a sprinkling of chemists and mathematicians,

+JASON is now about 60 scientists, engineers, and mathematicians, and works at an eight-week intensive Summer Study in La Jolla, CA, supplemented by a 10-day Winter Study there and a Spring and Fall three-day session in Washington, DC, two days of which are devoted to classified and unclassified talks to JASON and to many of the sponsoring agencies.
 Study topics are negotiated between the sponsors and the JASON leadership, and are completed during the Summer Study in La Jolla, by early August, with finished reports provided to the sponsoring agency by October of that same year.